 Born in Cedar Rapids, Iowa, Estes grew up in Laconia, NH.
 An offensive and defensive tackle at Laconia High School, Estes was team captain and Athlete of the Year as a senior.
 He is a member of the Laconia High School Hall of Fame.
 A 1980 graduate of the University of New Hampshire, Estes was a three-year starter and team captain for the Wildcats.
 He was a first team All-New England and Yankee Conference selection as a senior and played for the Wildcats' 1976 Yankee Conference Championship team.

-He and his wife, Katie, reside in East Greenwich, Rhode Island with their two daughters, Meaghan and Kelly, and their son, Brett, a sophomore football player at Brown.
+He and his wife, Katie, reside in East Greenwich, Rhode Island with their two daughters, Meaghan and Kelly, and their son, Brett '18, who plays for the Brown football team.

 Phil Estes' Career Coaching Record: